apparebit/shantay/README.md

     `--offline` operation by downloading archives as expediently as possible and not performing any other processing.

-  - **distill** extracts a category-specific subset from daily distributions.
+  - **distill** extracts a filtered subset from daily distributions.
 It requires both the `--archive` and `--extract` directories.
-For a new extract directory, it also requires a `--category`.
-That category and other metadata are stored in `meta.json`.
+For a new extract directory, it also requires either a `--category`, `--platform`, or `--filter`.
+That filter and other metadata are stored in a JSON file.

-  - **recover** scans the `--extract` directory to validate the files and restore (some of the) metadata in `meta.json`.
+  - **recover** scans the `--extract` directory to validate the files and restore (some of the) metadata.

   - **summarize** collects summary statistics either for the full database or a category-specific subset, depending on whether `--archive` only (for the